Meteor-Community-Packages/meteor-simple-schema/README.md

 you can explicitly set `blackbox: true` for a custom object type instead of using a transformation.

+### trim

+Set to `false` if the string value for this key should not be trimmed (i.e., leading and trailing spaces should be kept).
+Otherwise, all strings are trimmed when you call `mySimpleSchema.clean()`.

 ### custom

 Refer to the "Custom Validation" section.